Prakruthi-G-H/HTML-AND-CSS-MINI-PROJECTS/rotating-text/README.md

 1. Download or clone the repository:
    `git clone https://github.com/Prakruthi-G-H/html-css-mini-projects.git`

- 2. Navigate to the folder: Rotating Text/
+ 2. Navigate to the folder: radio-button/
  3. Ensure both files are present in the folder:
     - index.html
     - RotatingText.css